Delegating Tasks: How Effective Leader's Delegate

 What Tasks to Delegate

-Here are some questions to ask that can help you to decide what to delegate.
+Here are some questions to ask that can help you decide what to delegate.

 What are you good at (and not good at)?

-Start by delegating what you're not good at or don't like to do.
-Branson realized he wasn't strong in accounting, so he hired someone who was.
+Begin by delegating tasks you're not skilled at or don't enjoy.
+Branson understood his weakness in accounting, so he hired someone who excelled in it.

 Branson also differentiates between being up for learning new skills and finding people who are better at them than you are.
 "You should try everything at least once," he said.
 Then, "when I try a new task and find it's not my cup of tea, or I'm simply not cut out to do it, I delegate it to someone who is passionate about the work, knowing that person will do a great job."

-Accounting wasn't his cup of tea, so he delegated it.
+Accounting wasn't his forte, so he delegated it.

 Does the task move your business forward?

-President Dwight Eisenhower famously divided tasks between those that are urgent and important and those that are important and not urgent.
-The urgent and important are those mission-critical tasks that you should do yourself.
+President Dwight Eisenhower famously categorized tasks into those that are urgent and important and those that are important but not urgent.
+The urgent and important tasks are the mission-critical ones that you should handle yourself.

-Those that are important and not urgent, like accounting, can be delegated.
-Executives spend 16 hours a week on busywork, one study found—including expense accounts, scheduling meetings, planning travel, and CRM data entry.
-These are tasks that you can easily delegate.
+Important but not urgent tasks, like accounting, can be delegated.
+One study shows that executives spend 16 hours weekly on busy work, including managing expense reports, scheduling meetings, planning travel, and inputting CRM data.
+These are tasks that are easily delegated.

 Can it be automated?

-The last thing you want to do is waste your time and energy on things that can be automated by a computer or software process.
-For example, marketing automation platforms can generate email responses to form fills, assign leads to a salesperson, and create workflows to communicate with prospects and customers.
+The last thing you want to do is waste your time and energy on tasks that can be automated by a computer or software.
+For instance, marketing automation tools can generate email responses to form submissions, assign leads to salespeople, and create workflows to communicate with prospects and customers.

-Given that executives spend 2-3 hours per day managing email, marketing automation can give you some valuable time back.
+Given that executives spend 2-3 hours daily managing email, marketing automation can free up valuable time.

 Does the task require your judgment each time?

-As Eisenhower found, some tasks require you.
-Identifying those can be tricky.
-If the project is unique every time and requires a judgment call, you may not want to delegate it.
+As Eisenhower discovered, some tasks require you.
+Identifying these can be difficult.
+If each project is unique and needs a judgment call, you might prefer to handle it yourself.

-Decisions on product pricing for large accounts or changes in employee benefits, for example, impact your entire business and team and don't happen frequently enough to be standardized.
-A question to ask is whether the task is repeatable without your input.
+Decisions regarding product pricing for large accounts or modifications to employee benefits, for instance, affect your entire business and team.
+Since these decisions are not made often enough to be standardized, it's crucial to consider whether the task can be performed repeatedly without your involvement.

 Can you provide a straightforward process for someone else to repeat the task?

-If the task is repeatable, can it be documented for someone else to do it?
+If the task is repeatable, can it be documented so that someone else can do it?
 Another obstacle to delegation is that executives think it will take more time to oversee someone else's work than to do it themselves.
-It will take some time to get a process out of your head and onto a document, but it is well worth that time.
+While it will take some time to get a process out of one's head and onto a document, it is well worth that time.

 Do you trust someone else to do this task?

-No matter how repeatable a task is, you'll have difficulty delegating it if you don't trust someone to handle it on your behalf.
-In some ways, it is surprising that Richard Branson's first delegated task was accounting, as money is one of the hardest things to trust another person to handle.
-However, he found the right person.
+No matter how repetitive a task is, you'll struggle to delegate it if you don't trust someone to take care of it for you.
+Interestingly, it’s surprising that Richard Branson's first delegated task was accounting, since money is one of the hardest things to trust someone else with.
+Still, he found the right person.

-There's no sense in delegating something if you constantly look over the person's shoulder and micromanaging their performance.
-At the same time, if you don't trust an employee to take over a task, it may be that you haven't found the right employee.
+There's no point in delegating if you constantly oversee the person's performance.
+At the same time, if you don't trust an employee to handle a task, you might not have found the right person.

 Related to this: The Outsourcing Test: When to Delegate Work Outside your Company